ShubhamTiwari1488/AI_Enabled_Fintech_B2B_Invoice_Management_Application/README.md

-# AI Enabled Fintech B2B Cloud Application
+# AI Enabled Fintech B2B Invoice Management Application

 In this project I have created a machine learning model , I have created a backend using Java Servlet , and I have created the frontend using React.JS.
 The Database includes more than 10 Lakhs of data .
 The application fetches the data ( Invoices ) from the databases (which is done using the Java Servlet) and is displayed on the screen.

-#### As the Database is to large , I am not able to provide it!!!

 ### Screenshots of the Application